HubSpot/hubspot-api-php/sample-apps/oauth-app/README.md

 # HubSpot-php sample OAuth 2.0 app

-This is a sample app for the [hubspot-php-3 SDK](https://github.com/hubspot/hubspot-php-3).
+This is a sample app for the [hubspot-php SDK](../../../../).
 Currently, this app focuses on demonstrating the functionality of [OAuth API](https://developers.hubspot.com/docs-beta/working-with-oauth) endpoints and their related actions.

 Please see the documentation on [How do I create an app in HubSpot?](https://developers.hubspot.com/docs/faq/how-do-i-create-an-app-in-hubspot)